gbmhunter/MHal/README.rst

 ========= ========== ===================================================================================================
 Version    Date       Comment
 ========= ========== ===================================================================================================
+v2.2.2.0  2014-10-14 Makefile generates output file libMOsal.a when it really should be libMHal.a, closes #7.
 v2.2.1.0  2014-09-23 Fixed Makefile so that hopefully TravisCI will build properly. v2.2.0.0  2014-09-23 Add .travis.yml file and build image to README, closes #6. v2.1.0.0  2014-09-23 Added the 'Gpio::SetDriveMode()' method and implementation for the PSoC platform, closes #5.
 Updated URL in Makefile.